Transitioning from College to Career: A Roadmap for Autistic Graduates

 Managing the Social Landscape of Work

 Workplace social dynamics can be complex and exhausting.
 There's the formal work itself, but also informal conversations, office politics, unwritten rules, and social events.
+For autistic employees, navigating this landscape while also performing job duties can be genuinely challenging.

 It's okay to set boundaries around social participation.
 You don't need to attend every happy hour or participate in every casual conversation.
 Focus on building genuine connections with a few colleagues rather than trying to be social with everyone.
+Many people appreciate authentic, focused interactions more than superficial socializing.

 Building Sustainable Career Habits